 - Currency: Canadian Dollar

-As with many countries, your passport must be valid for at least three months after you complete visit to Canada, so please plan ahead.
+As with many countries, your passport must be valid for at least three months after you complete your visit to Canada, so please plan ahead.
 Unless your country has an agreement with Canada.
-In which case you can get online visa, or Electronic Travel Authorization (eTA), otherwise, you require visa.
-To apply for tourist visa you need to contact nearest Canadian embassy for details.
+In which case you can get an online visa, or Electronic Travel Authorization (eTA), otherwise, you require a visa.
+To apply for a tourist visa you need to contact the nearest Canadian embassy for details.
 More details about visa requirements can be found here.